 - Patients will typically require daily monitoring at first, which may taper off to weekly or even monthly interactions with a doctor or registered nurse.

 - When used appropriately at the correct dosage, medications like methadone and buprenorphine relieve withdrawal, ease cravings, and block the effects of opiate drugs like heroin, all without the euphoria or sedation induced by heroin.

 Counseling & Therapy for Heroin Addiction

-- help the patient to heal from any previous trauma or pain that may have led to their drug addiction
+- Heal from any previous trauma or pain that may have led to their drug addiction

-- help the patient to recognize the triggers that cause them to use heroin and then avoid such situations whenever possible
+- Recognize the triggers that cause them to use heroin

 - Learn to avoid situations that would cause heroin triggers to occur